metaspace2020/metaspace/metaspace/webapp/docs/src/guides/before-submission/the-upload-page.md

 | **Plant_v2.2023-12-14** | ML-based model trained on plant datasets. |

 When comparing multiple datasets, process all of them with the same analysis version to ensure consistent scoring.
+Check out the [METASPACE-ML paper](https://www.nature.com/articles/s41467-024-52213-9) for more detailed information on the ML models.

 ### m/z Tolerance (ppm)